Module eremitalpa.eremitalpa

 Args

-- The amount of jitter to add to x coordinates.
-X is jittered by a quarter of this value above and below.
+jitter_x:float, optional- The amount of jitter to add to the x coordinates.
+X is jittered by a quarter of this value in both directions.
+Defaults to None.

 Returns